mapme-initiative/mapme.biodiversity/cran-comments.md

 0 errors | 0 warnings | 1 note

+* This is a re-submission for an initial release.
+The following requested changes based on thankfully received reviews by the CRAN volunteers have been addressed:
+  - URLs in the userguide vignette are now fully specified
+  - \value tags added to all exported functions explaining what is the output/sideffect
+  - using requireNamespace() instead of installed.packages() to check if packages listed in SUGGEST are loadable
+  - re-checked that at no time (examples and test) more than 2 cores are used

-* This is a new release. mapme.biodiversity was designed to aid the statistical analysis of various spatial data sets (raster and vector formats) for potentially large portfolios.
+* mapme.biodiversity was designed to aid the statistical analysis of various spatial data sets (raster and vector formats) for potentially large portfolios.
 It abstracts away the overhead usually associated with spatio-temporal matching of geographical data sets, allowing users to focus